-Moshe Zviran is a professor of information technology at the Coller School of Management at Tel Aviv University, serving as the Dean of the School since 2014.
-He is the holder of the Isaac Gilinsky Chair of Entrepreneurship, Technology, Innovation, and Management and also serves as the academic director of the Coller Institute of Venture and the Eli Hurvitz Institute for Strategic Management.
+Moshe Zviran is a chair Professor of Information Technology at the Coller School of Management School and served as Dean of the School from 2014 through 2022.
+He is currently the Chief Entrepreneurship and innovation officer of Tel Aviv University and Head of the Bloomberg Sagol Initiative for City Leadership at Tel Aviv University.
+He is the director of the Coller Institute of Venture and the Eli Hurvitz Institute for Strategic Management.

-Prof. Zviran holds a BSc degree in mathematics and computer science and MSc and PhD degrees in management, all from Tel Aviv University.
-He held academic positions at the Naval Postgraduate School in California, the Claremont Graduate University in California, and Ben-Gurion University in Israel.
-His research interests include entrepreneurship and innovation, information and cyber security, and information systems planning and policy.
-Prof. Zviran has published numerous articles in leading academic journals and authored two books on information systems.
-He is also a consultant for leading organizations in Israel and serves as a board member on several publicly-traded and private companies.
+Zviran has a B.Sc. degree in mathematics and computer science and an M.Sc. and Ph.D. in information systems from Tel Aviv University.
+His research interests include entrepreneurship and innovation, and information systems planning.
+Prof. Zviran has published numerous articles in leading academic journals and authored two books.
+He is also a consultant for leading organizations in Israel and abroad and serves as a board member in several companies and organizations.

-In addition to his academic career, Prof. Zviran launched the idea of conducting comparative compensation surveys as a management tool for organizations.
+In addition to his academic career, Prof. Zviran launched the idea of conducting comparative compensation surveys as an organization management tool.
 He founded "Zviran Salary Surveys," focusing on information technology and the tech industry in Israel.
-Over the years, Prof. Zviran has broadened the scope of his surveys to include a wide range of new industries and became the leading expert in this field of compensation and executive compensation in particular.
+Over the years, Prof. Zviran has broadened the scope of his surveys to include a wide range of new industries and has become the leading expert in this field of compensation and executive compensation in particular.

 In 1977 Altabef joined CBS, the American television network, where he served as legal adviser to CBS News, counseling 60 Minutes and CBS News' other broadcasts, specializing in investigative reporting.
 In the three decades in which he served as 60 Minutes' legal adviser, the hard-hitting program never paid out a penny in settlements, judgments or legal claims.